ChrisKurz098/TP-Gen/README.md

 * [Usage](#usage)

 ## Installation
 This app reqires Node.js to be installed and for inquirer to be installed via npm.
-Please run
+Please run "npm i"

 ## Usage